 POLICIES AND PROCEDURES

-The policies and procedures in this section are generic and are available for your use.
+The policies and procedures in this section are shown as Essential and Good Practice

-Red= required by law Green= form Blue= policy
+Red= required by law (Essential) Green= form Blue= Good Practice

 What’s required by law? - If an employer has five or more employees, a written health and safety policy is mandatory.
 This policy deals with a number of health and safety workplace issues, including accident reporting and what to do in case of a fire.
 The policy must set out the employer’s commitment to reduce risks and observe legal duties relevant to the workplace and its business.
 It will also set out what employees’ duties are in relation to health and safety and how they can meet these obligations.